 Your plumbing shouldn’t make a racket every time you use it.
 If you hear loud banging, creaking, shaking, or knocking sounds coming from your walls when you turn a faucet on or off, don’t ignore it.
 These noises, sometimes called "water hammer," can indicate that pipes are loose, water pressure is unstable, or the pipes themselves are failing.
 These vibrations and sounds put extra stress on your plumbing system, which can eventually lead to cracks, joint failures, and serious leaks.
 Think of it as your pipes crying out for help before a bigger problem occurs.

-Old or Aging Pipes
+Your Home Has Old or Corroded Pipes

 Even the best-installed pipes have a limited lifespan.
 If your home is over 40 years old and still has its original plumbing, it’s time to start thinking about a replacement, even if you haven’t seen any major signs of trouble yet.
 Different materials last for different amounts of time; for example, galvanized steel pipes typically last 40 to 50 years, while copper can last over 50.
 Being proactive and getting your aging pipes assessed by a professional can help you plan for a repipe on your own terms, rather than waiting for an emergency burst pipe to force your hand.